Fire at DCM building on Barakhamba Road | Law-Order

 - India

-A fire broke out in a building in central Delhi's Barakhamba Road, officials said.
+A fire broke out at a building in central Delhi's Barakhamba Road, officials said.

-According to the fire officials, they received information regarding the blaze at 6.20 pm, following which seven to eight fire tenders were rushed to the spot.
+According to the fire officials, they received information regarding the blaze at 6.20 pm, following which seven or eight fire tenders were rushed to the spot.

-The fire is on the ninth floor of DCM building at Barakhamba Road, they added.
+Deputy Commissioner of Police (New Delhi) Pranav Tayal said the fire had broken out on the ninth floor of the DCM building where the PNB bank has an office.

+''Fire tenders have rushed to the spot and efforts are being made to douse the fire.
+As of now, no input of anyone being trapped in the building is there,'' Tayal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)